TreacherousNexus/mastodome/README.md

 ### Will Mastodome support cross-posting to Twitter and Facebook?
 Not in the immediate future, for the following reasons:
-* All three networks require me to have an account and register on their developer portal to use their closed APIs
+* Both networks require me to have an account and register on their developer portal to use their closed APIs
 * The keys provided to access those closed APIs can be revoked at any time and without warning, and I'd get the blame
 * I don't want Mastodome to explicitly endorse the use of those networks due to their user-hostile behaviour and malicious use of non-free JavaScript